 Something that lots of people find when they are volunteering abroad with ILP is that they end up loving their kids more than they expected (even more than the travel part!).
 This is especially true if you are volunteering to get more experience for your Elementary Education major.

-Looking for a job can be stressful once you graduate and interviewing can be a bit scary.
+Stressed about your interviews for teaching positions?
+We get it.
 Lucky for you though, you'll have your time living abroad as an ILP volunteer to talk about.
 It's pretty unique that you've lived for four months in another country, so interviewers are pretty likely to bring that up.

-Find out if you actually want to be a teacher!
+Find out if you actually want to be a teacher

-Last but not least, you get to see if you like teaching and get some great hands on experience!
+This is a great way to get real experience in the classroom which allows you to see if you like teaching!
 We have heard many stories from ILP volunteers who came home and changed their major (like Brianna) because they found out that they actually love teaching and want to keep doing it or they found out that wow, I actually don't think teaching as a career is right for me!

 Getting that hands on teaching experience really shows you what your skills are and it's easier to see if that's something you really want to do.

 Can you see why going abroad with ILP can help you improve your resume, but also give you a leg up when it comes to your major?
 Yep — there are some pretty cool perks you get with a semester abroad in one of our countries ... plus, you'll also get time to travel around and vacation in some pretty dreamy countries.

 Ready for all of that?
 Come fill out an application!